CleasbyCode/pdvrdt/README.md

 Your file will be encrypted, deflated/compressed (zlib) and embedded into the image file (iCCP Profile chunk).

+You can extract embedded content from up to five images at a time.

 Compile and run the program under Windows or **Linux**.

 ## Usage (Linux - Inserting data file into PNG image)